How to Set Up a Tool Crib for Manufacturers

 Calibration "is the act of comparing a device under test (DUT) of an unknown value with a reference standard of a known value."
 It's a test to check that the tools you have are accurate and fit to use.
 Tool calibration is an exercise that companies should conduct on an ongoing basis, at regular intervals, particularly for those tools that are in frequent use.
 Wear and tear has a direct effect on the accuracy and performance of your tools.

-Not only does accurate calibration extend the lifespan of your tools and equipment, it can save manufacturers money and time by reducing or even eliminating the downtime associated with poorly functioning tools.
-Users are also able to make decisions based on facts, not guesswork, which presents additional opportunities for cost savings.
+Not only does accurate calibration extend the lifespan of your tools and equipment, but it can save manufacturers money and time by reducing or even eliminating the downtime associated with poorly functioning tools.
+Users can also make decisions based on facts, not guesswork, which presents additional opportunities for cost savings.

-Most important, calibration helps manufacturers meet regulatory requirements and protect worker and/or end user safety.
+Most importantly, calibration helps manufacturers meet regulatory requirements and protect worker and/or end-user safety.
 Consider this example mentioned in an article written by Edward Simpson for Processing magazine ("Improving efficiency with instrument calibration"; Sept.
 30, 2016): "In pharmaceutical manufacturing, any change in the quality of the products can directly affect the health and lives of the users.
 This makes instrument calibration an absolute necessity."
 Clearly, the stakes for accuracy can be very high.

-Before you can establish or improve your tool crib management program, you need to first identify the roles and responsibilities of the individuals who will be responsible for implementing it.
+Before establishing or improving your tool crib management program, you must first identify the roles and responsibilities of the individuals responsible for implementing it.
 These include:

 - Tool crib manager

-Each role has specific tasks that must be carried out in order for the tool crib management process to run smoothly.
+Each role has specific tasks that each role must carry out for the tool crib management process to run smoothly.
 Let's take a closer look at each one.

-On the other hand, if more than one person is involved in managing your company’s various tool storage areas or facilities—which can include equipment rooms, machine shops, warehouses, stockrooms and even temporary setups that are put together whenever needed—you will want to identify someone as having overall responsibility for ensuring compliance with standards related to calibration frequency and accuracy levels.
-That person would then report directly to senior managers about these issues on a regular basis (weekly or monthly).
+On the other hand, if more than one person is involved in managing your tools and storage areas or facilities—which can include equipment rooms, machine shops, warehouses, stockrooms, and even temporary setups that are put together whenever needed—you will want to identify someone as having overall responsibility for ensuring compliance with standards related to calibration frequency and accuracy levels.
+That person would then report directly to senior managers about these issues regularly (weekly or monthly).

-Once you have identified the roles and responsibilities of those responsible for tool crib management, it's time to establish guidelines that will ensure tools are used effectively.
+Once you have identified the roles and responsibilities of those responsible for tool crib management, it's time to establish guidelines to ensure tools are used effectively.
 These might include: